rencalo770/gengine/README.md

 ## English Doc
 - https://rencalo770.github.io/gengine_en

-## recommend
-- use the newest version!

 ## supported the execute model of rules
  ![avatar](exe_model.jpg)

 ## use
 - go mod or go vendor
+- use the newest version!

 ## Question Connection
 - write issue or connect